ilijanovic/iot-raspberry/README.md

 ## MongoDB configuration

-For the database you will need to create an `.env` file in the root directory:
+For the database you will need to create an `.env` file in the root directory.

-    USER=         // your mongodb username
-    PASSWORD=     // your mongodb password
-    SERVER=       // your mongodb server URL
-    DB=           // your mongodb database name
+Add the following information to make it work:

+    MONGODB_URI=